Cases

 3. Specify other address — allows another address to be specified

-6. Nominate their preferred method of contact
+7. Nominate their Preferred method of contact

 If the primary contact represents a family, then affected family members can be entered here.
 If the primary contact is a business owner, their affected staff or customers may be entered.